jk2500/dat/README.md

 # Phase 1: DivPO Training for Diverse Noun Generation

-This project implements the first phase of training a language model using Diversity-enhanced Preference Optimization (DivPO).
+This project implements the first phase of training a language model using **Diverse Preference Optimization (DivPO)**, a method introduced in the paper **"Diverse Preference Optimization"** by Lanchantin et al. ([arXiv:2501.18101](https://arxiv.org/abs/2501.18101)).
 The goal is to fine-tune a causal language model (e.g., Qwen, Phi) to generate diverse, common, single-word English nouns based on a simple prompt, avoiding proper nouns.

-This script focuses specifically on the DivPO training process, where the model learns to prefer diverse and high-quality (common, non-proper noun) generations over less diverse or lower-quality ones.

 ## Features